RESIGNATION, MISCONDUCT, SUSPENSION AND EXPULSION

 The outcome of the committee’s findings shall be submitted to the Board for final consideration.
 A Board resolution to find a member guilty of misconduct and the penalty decided on must be agreed upon by a two-third majority of Board members.

-If a member does not attend such an investigation as had been notified for a specific date, time and place, the committee may continue with its investigation after 15 minutes without the member being present.
+If a member does not make himself available telephonically for the appeal investigation and has been notified requesting information, the committee may continue with its investigation after 15 minutes without the member providing the relevant information for an appeal hearing.
 This shall mean the member waives his rights to defend himself.

 Any member who is found guilty of misconduct shall be informed in writing by the Secretary within 7 (seven) days of the date on which the decision was made.
 A member found guilty of misconduct may be held responsible for all expenses incurred in respect of the investigation.